TIDES-transit/TIDES/README.md

 ## Validating TIDES data

-TIDES data with a valid [`datapackage.json`](#data-package) can be easily validated using the [frictionless framework](https://framework.frictionlessdata.io/), which can be installed and invoke as follows:
+TIDES data with a valid [`datapackage.json`](#data-package) can be easily validated using the [frictionless framework](https://framework.frictionlessdata.io/), which can be installed and invoked as follows:

 ```bash
 pip install frictionless